Duke You of Lu

-Duke You of Lu (died 974 BC or 975 BC), personal name Ji Zai (姬宰) or Yi (懌), was the fourth ruler of the state of Lu, reigning for a total of 14 years.
+Duke You of Lu (died 974 BC or 975 BC), personal name Ji Zai (姬宰) or Yi (懌), was the fourth ruler of the Lu state, reigning for a total of 14 years.
 He inherited the duchy from his father, Duke Yang.

 According to Records of the Grand Historian, he was murdered by his younger brother Ji Fei (Duke Wei) who then took over the duchy.